Looking for digital whiteboard software to collaborate with your remote team? The following software might help!

 Draw.chat offers some neat formatting features like adding text, changing color, adding images, annotating images and PDFs, and more.
 Also, you can create multiple whiteboards for different purposes within your main link.
 Cool, right?
 Once done, you can save your sketches on your computer or can share them with clients and other teammates.

 Another quick, no-frills whiteboard software, Whiteboard Fox offers a quick virtual board to collaborate with co-workers and friends.
 Just go to whiteboardfox.com, click on “start drawing”, set permissions and you’re good to go.

-Once you are in, you are presenting with a whiteboard with grids to help you draw easily.
+Once you are in, you are presented with a whiteboard with grids to help you draw easily.
 The drawing tools are simple with options including- draw, erase, move, zoom, and the ability to add images and text to the board.

-Users can also click on the “copy all” button to grab everything added to the whiteboard and paste it on to your note-taking or any other app.
+Users can also click on the “copy all” button to grab everything added to the whiteboard and paste it onto your note-taking or any other app.